What can the Shocker Career Accelerator do for you?

 3. CREATE: Choose “Create” on the bottom navigation to create and review your job.
 After entering your job details, you can preview your job posting (link is external) as students will see it.

-4. CONFIRMATION: Your job posting will be reviewed by WSU Career Development Center staff.
+4. CONFIRMATION: Your job posting will be reviewed by WSU Shocker Career Accelerator staff.
 Once reviewed and approved, you will receive a confirmation email notifying you that the position will be posted and available to WSU students and alumni.

 Enrollment Data 2019-2020